1. encaustic on panel

 2. Encaustic Monotypes & Assemblages

 Besides one of the following that happens to be simply an encaustic monotype, the others are encaustic monotype assemblages.
 To achieve a monotype, I paint/melt wax/pigment onto a heated anodized aluminum plate.
 Once I’ve laid out an image, I lay Japanese rice paper onto the painted surface.
 The paper quickly absorbs the image.
 Then, I cut them up and assemble them into what you see.
 These are all archivally framed and very detail-oriented.
 (I am a picture framer by day.)
 Most of these include metallic powders and micas that are difficult to capture in photograph, so I’ve included some detail images that show a bit of that.
 Notice how the paper floats and casts shadow.
+All of these are available in my Virginia studio.

 3.Works in Progress